 Meanwhile, return Dutch oven to medium-high heat and add 1 cup chicken broth, using flat wooden spoon or stiff spatula to scrape browned bits off of bottom of pan.
 Reduce heat until chicken broth is at a bare simmer, add toasted chiles to liquid and cook until chiles have softened and liquid is reduced by half, 5 to 8 minutes.
 Transfer chiles and liquid to blender, add anchovy, marmite, soy sauce, tomato paste, ground spices, coffee, and chocolate, and blend at high speed, scraping down sides as necessary, until completely smooth puree is formed, about 2 minutes.
 Set chile puree aside.

 Trim meat from short ribs bones and hand-chop into rough, 1/2-inch to 1/4-inch pieces (finer or larger, if you prefer), reserving bones separately.
 Add any accumulated meat juices to chili puree.

 Heat 4 tablespoons rendered beef fat (if necessary, add vegetable oil to reach 4 tablespoons) in large Dutch oven or heavy-bottomed stock pot over medium heat until shimmering.
 Add onions and cook, stirring frequently, until softened but not browned, 6 to 8 minutes.
 Add fresh chiles, garlic, and oregano and cook, stirring frequently, until fragrant, about 1 minute.
 Add chile puree and cook, stirring frequently and scraping bottom of pot until chile mixture begins to fry and leaves a coating on bottom of pan, 2 to 4 minutes.
 Add chicken stock, chopped beef, beef bones, and bay leaves.
 Bring to a simmer, scraping bottom of pan to loosen browned bits.
-Reduce heat to lowest possible setting, and cook, with cover slightly ajar, until beans are almost tender, about 1 hour.
-Add crushed tomatoes, cider vinegar, and beans, and cook with cover slightly ajar until beans and beef are tender and broth is rich and lightly thickened, 2 to 3 1/2 hours longer, adding water if necessary to keep beans and meat mostly submerged (a little protrusion is ok).
+Reduce heat to lowest possible setting, add beans, and cook, with cover slightly ajar, until beans are almost tender, about 1 hour.
+Add crushed tomatoes and cider vinegar and cook with cover slightly ajar until beans and beef are fully tender and broth is rich and lightly thickened, 2 to 3 1/2 hours longer, adding water if necessary to keep beans and meat mostly submerged (a little protrusion is ok).